Kolë Idromeno: Life

-Kolë Idromeno was of Cham origin and was born on 15 August 1860 in Shkodër.
-The Idromeno family were Cham Albanians who came from Parga, they went to settle in Corfu later on.
+Kolë Idromeno was born on 15 August 1860 in Shkodër.
+The Idromeno family came from Parga, and went to settle in Corfu later on.

 Pope Andrea Idromeno was a teacher in Corfu, he was the grandfather of Kolë.
 In Corfu he compiled and published the history of Parga and Souli, and also helped Grigor Gjirokastriti in translating the Gospel and the New Testament into the Albanian language with the Greek alphabet.
 Pope Andrea had two sons, Mihal who was a lawyer and Arsen, who was born in Corfu.